-In addition, Mr. McGill received an additional award pursuant to Aon's LPP for the performance period beginning January 1, 2011 and ending December 31, 2013 with a grant date target value of \$6 million.
-The \$6 million value was in addition to the value to be otherwise granted to Mr. McGill pursuant to Aon's regular annual long-term incentive award process, and will be earned based on the same performance criteria and weightings as the regular annual long-term incentive award, which was also the same for other participants in Aon's LPP for the performance period.
+Pursuant to the agreement, Mr. McGill received an additional award pursuant to Aon's LPP for the performance period beginning January 1, 2011 and ending December 31, 2013 with a grant date target value of \$6 million.
+This award was in addition to his regular annual long-term incentive award, and was earned based on the same performance criteria as his regular annual long-term incentive award, which was also the same for other participants in the LPP for the performance period.
+This award was settled in February 2014.